Jiawei-Yang/Denoising-ViT/README.md

 Please download the [ADE20K dataset](https://groups.csail.mit.edu/vision/datasets/ADE20K/) and put the data in  `data/ADEChallengeData2016`.

 3. NYU-D:
 Please download the [NYU-depth dataset](PLACEHOLDER) and put the data in  `data/nyu`.
 Results are provided given the 2014 annotations following previous works.

 4. ImageNet (Optional):
     - Download the ImageNet dataset from <http://www.image-net.org/>
     - Extract data following the instructions at [here](https://gist.github.com/BIGBALLON/8a71d225eff18d88e469e6ea9b39cef4).
     - Put the data in `data/imagenet`.

-### Run the code:
+### Run the code

 See `sample_scripts` for examples of running the code.

 We provide some demo outputs in demo/demo_outputs.
 For example, this image shows our denoising results on a cat image: